burrowHQ/burrowland/contracts/contract/API.md

     /// borrowing rate.
     #[serde(with = "u128_dec_format")]
     pub reserved: Balance,
+    /// The amount belongs to the protocol.
+This amount can also be borrowed and affects
+    /// borrowing rate.
+    #[serde(with = "u128_dec_format")]
+    pub prot_fee: Balance,
     /// When the asset was last updated.
 It's always going to be the current block timestamp.
     #[serde(with = "u64_dec_format")]
     pub last_update_timestamp: Timestamp,